Blood Thinners and Leafy Green Vegetables

 This doesn't mean you must abandon your favorite brew altogether.
 The key is moderation and consistency.
 If you enjoy green tea regularly, continue doing so, but try not to change the quantity suddenly without discussing it with your healthcare provider first.

-Avoiding drastic fluctuations in the diet helps maintain stable INR levels and ensures effective treatment.
-So next time when reaching for that cuppa, remember - balance is essential.
+Avoiding drastic diet fluctuations helps maintain stable INR levels and ensures effective treatment.
+So, next time you reach for that cuppa, remember—balance is essential.

 Alternatives to Warfarin with Fewer Food Interactions